gabrielesp/FoMpy/README.rst

 	pip3 install --extra-index-url https://test.pypi.org/simple/ fompy

-Detailed instalation steps can be found futher down this tutorial and further documentation on the FoMpy library can be found inside ./docs/_build/latex/FoMpy.pdf .
+Detailed instalation steps can be found futher down this tutorial and further documentation on the FoMpy library can be found inside FoMpy.pdf .

 1. Introduction
 ---------------